-He lists uncertainty factors such as repeatability and or accuracy of alignment results; alignment specification errors and anomalies; excessively tight manufacturers’ tolerances; and dodgy calibration certificates for laser alignment equipment.
+“For example, repeatability and accuracy of alignment results; alignment specification errors and anomalies; excessively tight manufacturers’ tolerances; and dodgy calibration certificates for laser alignment equipment.”

-“Of course the problems that we are discussing are not unique to Australia but if we are to attract investors to build new projects in Australia and be competitive in the world arena we must be much more efficient”, he says.
+“The problems that we are discussing are not unique to Australia but if we are to attract investors to build new projects in Australia and be competitive in the world arena we must be much more efficient,” he said.

 Bryan will open up debate on this issue at the Gas Turbines Conference – due to take place 28 -29 November in Perth.